Relative benefits of different active learning methods to conceptual physics learning: Results

-Peer network development is comparable across all four active learning methods (signs and significance of most coefficients are similar for each variable in Fig.~\ref{fig:tergm}).
-In almost all courses, students were not more or less likely to develop string-like chains of connections to peers than we would expect at random (odds ratios close to one for chains) but were significantly likely to develop connections with small groups of peers (odds ratios greater than one for triangles).
-With the exception of Tutorials courses, students were likely to form connections with peers if the connections created a highly uniform degree distribution (i.e., with all students having a similar number of connections; odds ratios less than one for degree distribution).
-In Tutorials, the odds ratios for the degree distribution variable were not distinguishable from one in any course due to large standard errors on the estimates.
-The ways that students develop peer networks, therefore, likely do not explain the variation in conceptual learning gains observed in Fig.~\ref{fig:CI}.
+Peer network development is comparable across all four active learning methods (signs and significance of most coefficients are similar for each variable in Fig.~\ref{fig:main2}a).
+In almost all courses, students were not more or less likely to develop string-like chains of connections to peers than we would expect at random (odds ratios close to one for chains), but were significantly likely to develop connections with small groups of peers (odds ratios greater than one for triangles).
+With the exception of Tutorials courses, many students were likely to form a few connections with peers rather than only a few students forming many connections with peers (i.e., odds ratios less than one for degree distribution).
+In Tutorials, the odds ratios for the degree distribution variable were not distinguishable from one in any course due to large standard errors on the estimates (Supplementary Information Table 6).
+The ways that students develop peer networks, therefore, likely do not explain the observed variation in conceptual learning gains (Fig.~\ref{fig:main}).